Creamy Sweet Potato Cauliflower Soup

 - ¼ – ½ teaspoon coarse salt

-- 2 cups alternative milk
+- 2 cups dairy free milk alternative

 - ¼ cup all-purpose flour

-- Toppings: bacon bits, shredded cheese, fresh chives (optional)
+- Toppings: bacon bits (shredded cheese, fresh chives (optional))

 Instructions